Skip to content

 Permissions and access

-• Only Account Owners with Object Manager access can enter or edit work hours.
+• Only people with Object Manager access can enter or edit work hours.